 Thai fried cauliflower rice is keto version of popular Thai dish with riced cauliflower, shrimp, eggs and oyster sauce.
 Delicious Thai flavors for low carb, easy to make lunch.

-This keto recipe calls for shrimps, but you can make it with chicken, mushrooms, tofu or something else.
+This keto recipe calls for shrimp, but you can make it with chicken, mushrooms, tofu or something else.
 My keto family likes this Thai flavors.
 That’s why we have this flavorful keto dish very often for breakfast, lunch and dinner.

 Real beauty of this low carb Thai dish is not only in taste but also in easiness to prepare.
 If you really don’t have time to cook, you can make this in 5 minutes!

 What do you need to prepare Thai riced cauliflower?

 You will need a large skillet or a large wok, so you don’t mess your whole kitchen.
 That’s why this Thai keto meal is a recipe of choice for every busy keto mom.
 Imagine!
 One wok and few minutes to prepare delicious keto meal from the scratch!

 Riced cauliflower – keto rice